tuannguyenanh123/CommuniSync/README.md

 12 Add logging with pino logger https://github.com/pinojs/pino
 Docs: https://www.npmjs.com/package/nestjs-pino
-pnpm i nestjs-pino pino-http pino-pretty
+yarn add nestjs-pino pino-http pino-pretty
 13 Modify logging config for production
-14 DB Migrations - up and down we will use https://www.npmjs.com/package/migrate-mongo pnpm i migrate-mongo
+14 DB Migrations - up and down we will use https://www.npmjs.com/package/migrate-mongo yarn add migrate-mongo
-type: pnpm i -D @types/migrate-mongo pnpm i mongodb: to get access to the types create migration for user email index and make it unique we can use this for validation to make sure we don't have duplicate emails in mongo client we should be able to see email_1 index
+type: yarn add -D @types/migrate-mongo yarn add mongodb: to get access to the types create migration for user email index and make it unique we can use this for validation to make sure we don't have duplicate emails in mongo client we should be able to see email_1 index